aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/compare-documents/_index.md

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-CSharp-Programming-Documents-Document-CompareDocument-ApplyCompareTwoDocuments.cs" >}}

-## Specify Advanced Comparing Properties {#specify-advanced-comparing-properties}
+## Specify Advanced Comparison Options {#specify-advanced-comparing-properties}

-There are several different properties of the [CompareOptions](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions) class which you can apply when you want to compare documents.
+There are many different properties of the [CompareOptions](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions) class which you can apply when you want to compare documents.

 For example, Aspose.Words allows you to ignore changes made during a comparison operation for certain types of objects within the original document.
 You can select the appropriate property for the object type, such as [IgnoreHeadersAndFooters](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/ignoreheadersandfooters), [IgnoreFormatting](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/ignoreformatting), [IgnoreComments](https://apireference.aspose.com/words/net/aspose.words.comparing/compareoptions/properties/ignorecomments), and others by setting them to "true".